volodymyrss/pymosaics/README.md

   note that pixelization used for mosaic and for the output is not necessarily the same, i.e. for healpix it's useful to have "regular" projection output.

-  clearly, heapix pixels are  useful primarily for all-sky.
+  clearly, healpix pixels are  useful primarily for all-sky.

 ## Installation